-The qualifications of those directors appointed to the Audit and Risk Management Committee are set out on pages 1 and 2 of the Annual Report.
+The qualifications of those directors appointed to the Audit and Risk Management Committee are set out in the Directors' Report.

 The Committee meets as frequently as required but not less than four times a year.
 The Committee reviews its performance by self-assessment at least annually.